Nakajima Ki-49

-The Nakajima Ki-49 Donryu (呑龍, "Storm Dragon") was a twin-engine Japanese World War II heavy bomber.
+The Nakajima Ki-49 Donryū (呑龍, "Storm Dragon") was a twin-engine Japanese World War II heavy bomber.
 It was designed to carry out daylight bombing missions, without the protection of escort fighters.
 Consequently, while its official designation, Army Type 100 Heavy Bomber, was accurate in regard to its formidable defensive armament and armor, these features restricted the Ki-49 to payloads comparable to those of lighter medium bombers – the initial production variant could carry only 1000 kg of bombs.

 A mid-wing, cantilever monoplane of all-metal construction, the Ki-49 was one of the first Japanese aircraft fitted with a retractable tailwheel.
 During World War II, it was known to the Allies by the reporting name "Helen".

 Development

 The Ki-49 was designed to replace the Mitsubishi Ki-21 ("Sally"), which entered service with the Imperial Japanese Army Air Force in 1938.
 Learning from service trials of the Ki-21, the Army realized that however advanced it may have been at the time of its introduction, its new Mitsubishi bomber would in due course be unable to operate without fighter escorts.
 The Japanese Army stipulated that its replacement should have the speed and defensive weaponry to enable it to operate independently.

 The prototype first flew in August 1939 and the development programme continued through three prototypes and seven pre-production aircraft.
 This first prototype was powered by a pair of 708 kW Nakajima Ha-5 KA-I radial engines but the next two had the 932 kW Nakajima Ha-41 engines that were intended for the production version.
 Seven more prototypes were built and these completed the test programme for the aircraft.
-Eventually in March 1941, the Donryu went into production as the Army Type 100 Heavy Bomber Model 1.
+Eventually in March 1941, the Donryū went into production as the Army Type 100 Heavy Bomber Model 1.